Beatrice Shilling: Legacy

-In 2011, the Wetherspoon chain of public houses opened a pub in Farnborough named the Tilly Shilling in her honour.
+A pub in Farnborough was named The Tilly Shilling after her in 2011.

 In 2015, a collection of her racing badges and trophies was bought by the Brooklands Museum.

 In September 2018, Shilling was included in Winchester Heritage Open Days 'Extraordinary Women of Hampshire' exhibition, which celebrated notable Hampshire women, past and present.
 On the 110th anniversary of Shilling's birth, 8 March 2019, the Mayor of Waterlooville unveiled a plaque at Waterlooville Library to commemorate her achievements.

 On 27 March 2019, Royal Holloway University opened the Beatrice Shilling Building, home to its new department of Electronic Engineering.

-In March 2020, Havant Borough Council announced the unveiling of a memorial plaque by The Mayor of Havant, Councillor Diana Patrick, at Shilling Place, Waterlooville on Monday 9 March – the day after Beatrice's birthday and International Women's Day.
+On 9 March 2020 – the day after Beatrice's birthday and International Women's Day – the Mayor of Havant, Councillor Diana Patrick, unveiled a memorial plaque to Shilling at Shilling Place, a retirement home in Waterlooville.

 Shilling's biography was published by the Oxford Dictionary of National Biography on 9 May 2019 as part of their support for the Women's Engineering Society's centenary.

+Tilly and The Spitfires, a one-act play written by Rachel O'Neill, dealing with aspects of Shilling's personal and professional lives, was staged at The Discovery Centre (now The Arc) in Winchester in September 2019.

-Coventry University's Beatrice Shilling building opened on the city centre campus in Autumn 2020.
+Coventry University's Beatrice Shilling building opened on the city centre campus in autumn 2020.